sagefy/sagefy/UPDATES.md

 You can sign up for email updates at https://sgef.cc/devupdates

+## UPDATE -- 2018 Apr 16

+Thanks for signing up for the Sagefy development updates newsletter.
+I will be sending updates biweekly to help track progress on Sagefy.

+### 2018 Apr 2 - 2018 Apr 15

+- Worked on outreach and getting links to Sagefy on external sites
+- Created a "Beta" landing page
+- Continuing on Medium article on the 8 "big ideas"

+### Upcoming Two Weeks: 2018 Apr 16 - 2018 Apr 29

+- Build "Phase" interactive example for the Intro to Electronic Music: Sound Parameters unit.

+### Feedback

+Feel free to reply to this address!
+You can also go to http://sgef.cc/feedback and add feedback or ideas there.

 ## UPDATE -- 2018 Apr 2

 Thanks for signing up for the Sagefy development updates newsletter.
 I will be sending updates biweekly to help track progress on Sagefy.